Operator theory and function theory in Drury-Arveson space and its quotients: Essential normality and the conjectures of Arveson and Douglas

 \subsection{Some positive results}

 In this section some positive results in the direction of Conjecture \ref{conj:AD} are listed.
 For simplicity, only the case $L = [I]$, where $I$ is a homogeneous ideal in $\mb{C}[z]$, is treated.
-There is not much loss in this; \cite[Corollary 8.4]{Arv07} reduces the problem to the case where the submodule $L \subseteq H^2_d \otimes K$ is generated by terms of degree $1$, and \cite[Section 5]{Sh10} reduces the problem further to the case where $\dim K = 1$ and $L = [I]$ is the closure of a homogeneous ideal $I$ that is generated by scalar valued polynomials of degree $2$ (the second reduction involves the loss in the range of $p$'s for which $p$-essential normality holds).
+There is not much loss in this; \cite[Corollary 8.4]{Arv07} reduces the problem to the case where the submodule $L \subseteq H^2_d \otimes K$ is generated by linear homogeneous polynomials, and \cite[Section 5]{Sh11} reduces the problem further to the case where $\dim K = 1$ and $L = [I]$ is the closure of a homogeneous ideal $I$ that is generated by scalar valued polynomials of degree $2$ (the second reduction changes the range of $p$'s for which $p$-essential normality holds).